shinyhealthtools/medmodr/CONTRIBUTING.md

 - Report bugs and inaccuracies
 - Contribute improvements to enhance the application over time

-First, thank you for considering contributing to MedModr.
+### Encouragement for Adopters

+If your institution, research center, or organization adopts MedModr for internal use, hosts a customized version, or develops new features for your specific needs, we strongly encourage you to submit a pull request with those improvements to this official repository.

+Even if a feature was developed for local requirements, it may benefit the broader research community.
+By contributing back, you help:
+- Reduce duplication of effort across institutions
+- Improve the tool for underserved researchers globally
+- Ensure the sustainability of open-source statistical software
+- Receive community feedback and maintenance support for your features

+No contribution is too small, and features developed for specific use cases often have wider applicability than anticipated.

 ---

 ## Code of Conduct

 This project is committed to providing a welcoming, harassment-free experience for everyone.
 Participants are expected to be respectful, inclusive, and constructive.
-Discriminatory or toxic behavior will not be tolerated.

 ---